Year of establishment – 2013

 Existing Teaching Posts: Nil

 The Department of Islamic Studies was established in 2013.
-With just 04 students enrolled in the initial year, the Department started teaching with full vigor.
-With commitment and excellence in imparting a quality education to the students, the Department achieved new milestones within a short period; currently 250 students are enrolled and getting education in the Department.
-It envisions to become the centre of excellence at the global level.
-It encourages students to play a constructive and positive role in the society.
+With just 04 students enrolled in the initial year, the Department started teaching with full vigour.
+With commitment and excellence in imparting quality education to the students, the Department achieved new milestones within a short period; currently, 250 students are enrolled and getting an education in the Department.
+It envisions becoming the centre of excellence at the global level.
+It encourages students to play a constructive and positive role in society.
 To achieve excellence, higher ethical values, strong moral character, and sound understanding of the subject are some of the key objectives of the Department.